espressif/developer-portal/content/blog/2024/12/Deep-Learning-for-Gesture-Recognition-on-ESP32-S3-from-Training-to-Deployment/index.md

 The deployment process requires proper USB driver installation for device communication.
 The CH340/CH341 driver installation process follows system-specific procedures, ensuring reliable device connectivity.

+The deployment process requires proper installation of the USB driver to enable seamless device communication.
+For the CH340/CH341 driver, system-specific installation procedures must be followed to ensure reliable connectivity.

 ## Experimental Results

-The gesture recognition system on ESP32-S3 performs well in multiple metrics, such as accuracy and model running time.
-Quantitative and qualitative evaluations are performed.
+The gesture recognition system on the ESP32-S3 demonstrates strong performance across multiple metrics, including accuracy and model runtime.
+A qualitative evaluation was conducted to further validate its effectiveness.

-The baseline model (prior to quantization) established high accuracy across eight gesture classes, particularly distinguishing distinct gestures like 'palm' and 'fist'.
-This floating-point model served as a benchmark for subsequent optimizations.
+The pre-quantization model exhibited high accuracy across eight gesture categories, effectively distinguishing between gestures such as "palm" and "fist."
+This floating-point model serves as the baseline for subsequent optimization steps.

-After quantization, the mixed-precision approach balanced resource use and recognition accuracy effectively.
-INT8 quantization minimized model size, while selectively using 16-bit precision in key layers maintained feature discrimination.
-Equalization-aware quantization helped keep consistent performance across all gestures.
+After applying INT8 quantization, the model size was significantly reduced while maintaining high accuracy.
+Gesture images from the dataset were accurately recognized, and even images sourced from the Internet performed well after preprocessing.

+{{< figure
+    default=true
+    src="img/from_dataset.webp"
+    >}}

+{{< figure
+    default=true
+    src="img/from_Internet.webp"
+    >}}

-On the ESP32-S3, the optimized model achieved moderate power consumption and efficient memory use, leveraging both internal RAM and PSRAM effectively.
-These results confirm that the optimization strategies are suitable for deploying advanced gesture recognition on resource-constrained platforms.
+On the ESP32-S3 platform, the optimized model achieved moderate power consumption and efficient memory utilization, leveraging both internal RAM and PSRAM effectively.
+These results demonstrate that the adopted optimization strategy is well-suited for deploying advanced gesture recognition systems on resource-constrained hardware platforms.

 ## References